At least 20 killed, 165 wounded after tsunami hits Indonesia

 In the city of Bandar Lampung on southern Sumatra, hundreds of residents took refuge at the governor's office.

-Alif, a resident in Pandeglang district who goes by one name, said the tsunami reached about 3 meters (9.84 feet) high.
-He told MetroTV station that many people were still searching for missing relatives.
+Alif, a resident in Pandeglang district who goes by one name, said told MetroTV station that many people were still searching for missing relatives.

 The Anak Krakatau volcano in the Sunda Strait that links the Indian Ocean and Java Sea erupted about 24 minutes before the tsunami, the geophysics agency said.